vivchar/RendererRecyclerViewAdapter/index.md

 # Motivation

-As of late, I often had to rework a lot of ListAdapters.
+As of late, I often had to rework a lot of list adapters.
 And each time I was desperate as the adapter contained the business logic, networking queries, application routing and much more.
 All this was very difficult to change.
 At first I was just moving the unrelated stuff from adapters to presenters, fragments and other classes.
 Eventually, I realized that it would not hurt if I could:

 * “Secure” my adapters against the introduction of inappropriate logic;
 * Reuse cell bindings;
 * Achieve some versatility when working with different cell types.

 If you are familiar with some of these problems, then welcome under the cut.
-Looking for an off-the-shelf solution, I found AdapterDelegates but it failed to achieve the first of my objectives.
+Looking for an off-the-shelf solution, I found `AdapterDelegates` but it failed to achieve the first of my objectives.

 ## Requirements